San Diego Burger Week 2014 recap

 I started to think about the burger week experience so far.
 The first two burgers were the best and everything since then were items I most likely wouldn't order again.
 I was afraid I was burgered out and nothing would ever taste good again!
 The horror of it all!

 I decided to give it one more shot.
 I'd heard lots of good things about this place so I met up with a friend at Carnitas Snack Shack.
 We both ordered the burger special.
 Since it piqued my interest, I first sampled the chunky aoli separately.
 Whoo kinda spicy for me so I was hesitant to try the rest of the burger.
 I bravely took a bite.
 Score!
 This was now the upside to my burger week and one of the top burgers I've ever had!
 There were many things going on in this burger but it just worked.
 Inside, I could see flecks of ingredients mixed into the meatloaf-like patty, which was visually neat compared to the typical meaty patty.
 I also feared the typically strong gorgonzola cheese but all together, I forgot it was even in there (mixed in really well).
 I'd also get the occasional nibble of sweet, sweet bacon.
 Of course, the pretzel bun had a nice crisp crust and kept that bundle of joy together.
 My friend ordered their fries to share but I thought they were way overseasoned.
 I took one bite and suddenly, I was half choking from the spice dust and needed water to rinse it down.
-The burger was what I came for so I just blew that off...
+At least I had come for burgers, not fries!

 It was a superb burger but THIS is the line we waited in to get food!
-That, my friends, was almost a one hour wait!
+That, my friends, was almost a one hour wait for Carnitas Snack Shack!
 I think it's kind of whack too because once you get to the front, it's just someone taking your order.
 I'd imagine that the process could go just a whee bit faster but the building literally IS a shack with a kitchen!
 I was very surprised to see the back patio area too, which could seat around 40 people or so.
 After ordering though, food was out in under 10 minutes.

 Soooooo... that was my Burger Week 2014.
 No more burgers for me for another week or longer!
 I hope everyone had a chance to try at least one burger, but if not, there's always next year!